CalyxOS/calyxos.org/pages/_posts/2022-06-09-software-support-timeline.md

 * Xiaomi's last update was in August 2021, Android 10.
 * We provided Android 11 builds till February 2022.
-* Linux version 4.4 got it's last update in January 2022.
+* Linux version 4.4 got its last update in January 2022.
 * There were some promising ports of Linux 4.19 to the A2 early 2022, which is why we thought we could provide Android 12.
 However, upon closer inspection, it was found out that to get this fully working we'd have to use some leaked proprietary files - which we didn't want.
 * We're aware of other ROMs making Android 12 available for this device, however the above factors still stand and thus we had to drop this device.